 Although more difficult to quantify, the best customer support agents know that attitude and approach are as important as correct answers.

 Therefore, many businesses choose Tone and Style as one of their conversation review categories.
-It’s an aspect of measuring support quality that must be defined and assessed internally.
+It’s an aspect of measuring customer service quality that must be defined and assessed internally.
 How you say something is as important as what you say.

 As the correct tone can vary per business, Internal Quality Score (IQS) is the perfect customer service metric for teams who want to keep a close eye on tone and style.
 Internal reviews are the best way for managers to understand team performance on internal standards such as style & tone.